-- Ethernet LAN Connection (Model 961) This enables control of the Architect via a standard 10BaseT computer network.
-The internal web server of the Architect also allows the technician to remotely monitor the status of the amplifier. - 2 Bypass Switch (Model 961) For diagnostics only.
+- Ethernet LAN Connection (Model 1161)

+This enables control of the Architect via a standard 10BaseT computer network.
+The internal web server of the Architect also allows the technician to remotely monitor the status of the amplifier.
+See page 19 for more information. - Bypass Switch (Models 661 and 1161) For diagnostics only.
 This button disables all the Ethernet control functions and forces all channels on.
-This is useful in case there is a problem with the home automation system and you really need some music. - 3 Signal Sense Defeat - The signal sensing circuitry activates a zone when a signal is present.
-To leave the Architect ready to play at all times, press this switch in to (Defeat). - 3 Bus Inputs 1 and 2 These RCA inputs provide two distribution busses to provide a common signal to multiple zones.
-These inputs are used in conjunction with the Bus Input Switches on each amplifier zone. - 6 Speaker Outputs These terminal blocks are designed to make an installer smile.
-You can
+This is useful in case there is a problem with the home automation system and you really need some music. - Signal Sense Defeat The signal sensing circuitry activates a zone when a signal is present.
+To leave the Architect ready to play at all times, press this switch "In" (to Defeat). - Bus Inputs 1 and 2 These RCA inputs provide two distribution busses to provide a common signal to multiple zones.
+These inputs are used in conjunction with the Bus Input Switches on each amplifier zone. - Speaker Outputs These terminal blocks are designed to make an installer smile.
+You can unplug the blocks and connect all of the speaker wires to them without balancing the Architect on your lap.
+This also makes it very simple to pre-wire a system.

-- unplug the blocks and connect all of the speaker wires to them without balancing the Architect on your lap.
-This also makes it very simple to pre-wire a system. - 6 Local Trigger Inputs This 1⁄2" mini-jack uses an external 12 volt trigger to switch the zone between the bus input and the local zone input.
+- Local Trigger Inputs This /8" mini-jack uses an external 12 volt trigger to switch the zone between the bus input and the local zone input.
 This is great for switching a room between the whole-house audio signal and a local source such as a television.
-The LED next to this jack indicates when the trigger is active. - Mono This button sums (Monos) the left and right inputs of the selected zone.
+The LED next to this jack indicates when the trigger is active.
+The trigger over rides signal sense. - Mono This button sums (Monos) the left and right inputs of the selected zone.
 This button is active when pressed in and does not affect any other zones.
-The Mono feature is also used when you are bridging a zone. - 3 Input Level Control This screwdriver adjustment controls the input sensitivity of the Architect amplifier.
-The minimum sensitivity (full clockwise) is 1 volt.
+The Mono feature is also used when you are bridging a zone. - Input Level Control This screwdriver adjustment controls the input sensitivity of the Architect amplifier.
+The minimum sensitivity (full clockwise)is 1 volt.

-more rear panel features on the next page @
+more rear panel features on the next page 😭